conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

  }
 </script>

-- Improved download tool to support getting files from the local file system
-- Support for components in MSBuildDeps
-- new MesonDeps generator
-- improved CMakePresets integration
-- lots of fixes to ease Conan 2.0 migration.

 We are pleased to announce that [Conan 1.51 is out](https://github.com/conan-io/conan/releases/tag/1.51.0) and comes with some significant new features and bug fixes.
 For example, we added [support in